← Back to Blog

 The YAML DSL deserves a reference-style tour of the 23 step types, especially supervisor, map_reduce, group_chat, handoff, and human approval.

-And Construct needs its own benchmark or case study: a concrete workload that shows what memory-native orchestration changes in practice, the same way earlier Kumiho posts used LoCoMo-Plus to make the memory layer tangible.
+And Revka needs its own benchmark or case study: a concrete workload that shows what memory-native orchestration changes in practice, the same way earlier Kumiho posts used LoCoMo-Plus to make the memory layer tangible.

-construct gateway
+revka gateway

 Open: